KizzyCode/timeout_io/README.md

 # Dependencies
-My [`etrace`](https://crates.io/crates/etrace) crate for error handling and [`tiny_future`](https://crates.io/crates/tiny_future) which is used during name resolution (which needs to be done in a separate thread due to API limitations).
+My [`etrace`](https://crates.io/crates/etrace) crate for error handling and [`tiny_future`](https://crates.io/crates/tiny_future) which is used during name resolution (which needs to be done in a separate thread due to OS-API limitations).

 # Build Library and Documentation
 To build the documentation, go into the projects root-directory and run `cargo doc --release`; to open the documentation